hansama0902/Programming-Design-Paradigm_Homework-1-OOP_Functional-Programming/README.md

 ---
 ## Video
 [video](https://youtu.be/qQzs6osctW4)
+## WHAT I'M PROUD OF
+Better understanding of Promises and async/awai and function programming && writing pure functions, higher-order functions.
+## WHAT I STRUGGLED THE MOST WITH
+Method chaining, I used console.log() to determine where the problem originated and I copied the code blocks to ChatGPT and asked if there were any issues.
 ## Creative Addition

 1. All `price` and `review_scores_rating` values that are empty are assigned a default value of `0`.
 This ensures they are included in searches.
 Initially, these listings were skipped, which caused inaccuracies.
 Note that when setting a minimum value, the range starts from `1`.